rocketscience0/cs207-FinalProject/docs/milestone1.md

 - `autodiff.exp()`
 - `autodiff.sqrt()`

 Defining custom elementary functions is straightforward, using the `elementary` decorator (this is the same method we use internally).
+The decorator takes one input, a function with the same arguments as the elementary operation, but calculates the derivative of the operation rather than the value.
+We call this derivative function internally.

 ```python
 def my_pow_deriv(a, b):
     """ Returns the derivative of my_pow at a and b